core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Changed NoSec to optional-to-implement

+## Since draft-ietf-core-coap-tcp-tls-08

+Reverted "Updates RFC6455" to extend well-known URI mechanism to ws and wss; point to {{-ws-wk}} instead

 # Acknowledgements {#acknowledgements}
 {: numbered="no"}

 We would like to thank Stephen Berard, Geoffrey Cristallo, Olivier Delaby, Esko Dijk, Christian Groves, Nadir Javed, Michael Koster, Matthias Kovatsch, Achim Kraus, David Navarro, Szymon Sasin, Goran Selander, Zach Shelby, Andrew Summers, Julien Vermillard, and Gengyu Wei for their feedback.
+Last-call reviews from Mark Nottingham and Yoshifumi Nishida as well as several IESG reviewers provided extensive comments; from the IESG, we would like to specifically call out Adam Roach, Ben Campbell, Eric Rescorla, Mirja Kühlewind, and the responsible AD Alexey Melnikov.

 # Contributors {#contributors}
 {: numbered="no"}